Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Materials and methods

-We repurposed the TypeNet architecture proposed by \cite{acien2021typenet} to train the DL-based detector.
-It is a Long Short-Term Memory (LSTM) network created to authenticate users based on their typing patterns.
-The LSTM network learns from sequences of keystrokes how each person types, including their typing speed, rhythm, and key-press duration.
-The LSTM part of TypeNet is crucial because it can remember details from previous typing data while learning.
-This memory helps it understand and predict a person's unique typing style even more accurately, especially in longer texts.
-TypeNet is designed to work with various keyboards and devices, including both physical and touchscreen types.
-Additionally, it was originally trained and tested using three different loss functions: softmax, contrastive, and triplet loss.
-According to TypeNet \cite{acien2021typenet}, stable test performance requires $250$ keystrokes per user during training for user authentication.
-Our experiments show that $100$ keystrokes achieved reasonable performance in the context of plagiarism detection.
+We repurpose the TypeNet architecture \cite{acien2021typenet}, which is based on Long Short-Term Memory (LSTM) networks originally developed for keystroke-based user authentication.
+TypeNet models sequential keystroke data to capture temporal typing characteristics such as rhythm, timing, and key-hold duration.
+In its original formulation, TypeNet was trained using softmax, contrastive, and triplet loss functions, and required approximately $250$ keystrokes per user during training to achieve stable authentication performance \cite{acien2021typenet}.

-We modified the TypeNet architecture by employing a Siamese network, which processes pairs of sequences to distinguish between bona fide and assisted (transcription/fixed or free/paraphrasing) pairs.
-The modified architecture included: ($1$) Two LSTM layers, each with a $128$-dimensional output, interspersed with batch normalization layers and \textit{tanh} activation functions. ($2$) A fully connected layer follows each LSTM to project the embeddings into a consistent 128-dimensional space. ($3$) Dropout layers are integrated after each LSTM layer to prevent overfitting, with a dropout rate of $0.5$ and a recurrent dropout of $0.2$. ($4$) Variable sequence length \(M\) and batch size during experiments, exploring ranges from $25$ to $500$ for \(M\) and $32$ to $512$ for batch size.
-We experimented with various training durations, noting that performance typically plateaued between $50$ to $100$ epochs.
-The Adam optimizer was used with a learning rate ranging from $0.0001$ to $0.005$, and $L_2$ regularization was included to control overfitting.
+We adapt TypeNet into a Siamese architecture to distinguish between bona fide and assisted typing behaviors, including transcription and paraphrasing.
+The modified architecture consists of: (1) two LSTM layers with $128$-dimensional outputs, each followed by batch normalization and \textit{tanh} activation; (2) a fully connected layer after each LSTM to project the representations into a shared $128$-dimensional embedding space; and (3) dropout layers after each LSTM with a dropout rate of $0.5$ and a recurrent dropout rate of $0.2$.
+We vary the sequence length \(M\) and batch size during training, exploring \(M \in [25, 500]\) and batch sizes from $32$ to $512$ (powers of two).
+Training is performed for up to $100$ epochs, with performance typically converging between $50$ and $100$ epochs.
+Optimization uses Adam with a learning rate in the range $[0.0001, 0.005]$, along with $L_2$ regularization.